jlbcontrols/Flintium/README.md

 ## Setup
 * Open Git Bash in /Ignition/data/projects folder, and run ```git clone https://github.com/jlbcontrols/Flintium```
 * Import UDTs into Ignition, and then import instance tags.
 Flintium's UDTs and tags are stored as a folder structure to improve merging.
 They must be imported using the tool on project window: Flintium/Administration/ExportImportTags.
 See Flintium Wiki page [Exporting & Importing Tags](https://github.com/jlbcontrols/Flintium/wiki/Exporting-&-Importing-Tags) for more info.
 The UDTs and tags are located in /flintium-tags/FlintiumTypes and /flintium-tags/FlintiumInst, respectively.
-* Import /flintium-tags/groups/tag-groups.json into Ignition using the Designer
+* Import tag group files located in the /flintium-tags/FlintiumTagGroups folder using the Ignition Designer's built-in tool
 * Create a Logix Driver device called "plc1" on the gateway webpage
 * Create a database connection called "historydb" on the gateway webpage
 * Create an internal user source using the Ignition gateway webpage, called "FlintiumUserSource"